MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 ## Independent Values - To Be Continued

-If we agree that BTC and blockspace are indeed the two core separate goods of the bitcoin network, then it follows that we would have great interest in accurately tracking their respective values.
+If we agree that BTC and blockspace are indeed the two core economic goods of the bitcoin network, then it follows that we would have great interest in accurately tracking their respective values.

 BTC's value is the most commonly discussed attribute of the entire bitcoin system.
 There is an endless supply of information on how many USD it takes to purchase 1 BTC, so I won't attempt to add more to that topic.

 Blockspace's value is usually discussed as the satoshi/vbyte cost to get one's transaction confirmed in a block.
-But it is a trickier subject due to the phenomenon of supply still frequently outstripping demand - that is, many blocks still being less than full.
+But it is a trickier subject due to the persisting phenomenon of supply frequently outstripping demand - that is, many blocks still being less than full.
 Under such conditions, does a naive measurement of satoshi/vbyte give provide a meaningful impression of blockspace value?

 This is the topic of further research.

 Stay tuned, and thanks for reading :)

+Note: An earlier of this essay referred to BTC and blockspace as "private goods".
+Thanks to [Fernando Nietom](https://twitter.com/fnietom) for pointing out to me that the more precise term is "economic good".
+I have edited accordingly.

 [^sztorc]: The earliest writing about this framework I am aware of is in Paul Sztorc’s [Security Budget in the Long Run](https://www.truthcoin.info/blog/security-budget/).

 [^headerdata]: A caveat here: as was [pointed out to me](https://twitter.com/notgrubles/status/1540032047158378501) by Grubles, it is possible to use (and thereby derive economic value from) bitcoin by only referring to the data freely available in block headers, which generates zero extra demand for BTC or blockspace.
-This suggests that a truly complete picture of bitcoin is as a *three*-good system - two private goods (BTC and blockspace) and one [public good](https://www.investopedia.com/terms/p/public-good.asp) (block header data).
-It seems apparent, however, that the value independently provided by block headers is negligible compared to the value provided by blockspace and BTC, so I suggest that it can safely be ignored in most cases and the "two-good system" framework can be used with high precision.
+This suggests that a truly complete picture of bitcoin is as a *three*-good system - two private goods (BTC and blockspace) and one [free good](https://www.economicshelp.org/blog/2844/economics/definition-of-a-free-good/) (block header data).
+It seems apparent, however, that the value independently provided by block headers is negligible compared to the value provided by blockspace and BTC, so I believe that it can safely be ignored in most cases and the "two-good system" framework can be used with high precision.